kevinshaju/TENET/README.md

 # __TENET__
 WIRELESS DEVELOPMENT BOARD DESIGN

 TENET is development board specifically designed for beginners and enthusiasts in the field of IoT and Robotics.
 At the heart of the board is the NINA-B302 microcontroller unit.
 The board also features the ESP-12F wireless chip for wireless connectivity.
 Incase if you're wondering how is it any different from other boards out there, then have a closer look at the design.
-TENET has an inbuilt DRV8833 motordriver which can be used to connect upto 2 motors without the need for any external shields. the board also supports a Li-Po charging unit that can be used to power the board using a single cell Li-Po battery, which will come in handy while prototyping your next wireless robot.
+TENET has an inbuilt DRV8833 motordriver which can be used to connect upto 2 motors without the need for any external shields.
+The board also supports a Li-Po charging unit that can be used to power the board using a single cell Li-Po battery, which will come in handy while prototyping your next wireless robot.

 The board also has quite a few sensors that you might need for your integrated Iot project.
 The details of all the features of the board are provided below: